 Specific supplications (such as those in Surah Al-Falaq and Surah An-Nas) are recommended for protection against Sihr and waswas.
 Hadith (Sahih al-Bukhari 4.54.496) advises seeking refuge in God from Iblis by saying, “A’udhu billahi min ash-Shaytan ir-rajim” (I seek refuge in Allah from the accursed Satan) before reciting the Quran or entering vulnerable states like sleep.

 According to Shams al-Ma’arif, exorcism practices can involve structured rituals led by knowledgeable scholars or healers.
-These include reciting specific Quranic verses, believed to expel evil jinn from afflicted individuals, or drinking water over which Quranic verses have been recited.
+These include reciting specific Quranic verses, believed to expel evil Jinn from afflicted individuals, or drinking water over which Quranic verses have been recited.

 Iblis Myths, Legends, and Stories